EUMETNET/eurodeo.github.io/_pages/projectactivities.markdown

 ## User interface

+The User interface project activity creates a ‘One-Stop Shop’ for meteorological data and information in Europe, known as FEMDI (Federated European Meteo-hydrological Data Infrastructure).
+FEMDI provides an integrated view of all the data available through the RODEO project, and provide the ability to access it - while leaving data where it is.

+The focus of the project activity is to develop and implement the FEMDI Community components needed to deliver shared capabilities: Data catalogue; Message broker; and, Data access (API Management).
+The work is closely aligned with the development of WMO’s WIS 2.0.

+Once operational, the User Interface is useable by Data Publishers and Data Consumers inside and outside the hydro-meteorological community.

 ## Real-time surface weather observations

 The objective of this project activity is to provide a sustainable and standardized system for sharing real-time surface weather observations in line with the World